KarmaCart/karmacart.api/README.md

 # karmacart.api

-This is a blank project for CDK development with TypeScript.
+This is an API project whose infrastructure is defined using AWS CDK in /lib and /bin.
+API functionality is implemented in src/handlers.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The `cdk.json` file tells the CDK Toolkit how to execute this app.

 ## Useful commands